grafana/integration-sample-apps/sample-apps/pinecone/README.md

 - `capacity_mode` - Type of index: `serverless` or `byoc`
 - `instance` - Server instance (only available for counter metrics)

-**Note:** Some metric names changed on December 19, 2025.
-The current names listed above are the latest.
+**Note:** Some metric names changed on December 19, 2025.The metrics listed are accurate as of writing.
 For historical reference, see the [Pinecone monitoring documentation](https://docs.pinecone.io/guides/production/monitoring#monitor-with-prometheus).

 ## Troubleshooting